- Download our Moving to the Netherlands Guide (PDF)

 Removals from within Europe could be handled by train which should be quick and affordable.
 Expats moving from outside of Europe will have the choice of sea or air freight.
 Shipping by sea takes longer than air freight but is usually the cheaper option.
 It's worth shopping around for quotes.

 It may be a good idea to send the most important belongings that will be needed immediately by air freight, while less urgently needed items can follow by sea freight.

-When shipping pets, ensure all the required documentation is in order and that vaccinations and microchip insertion has been carried out.
-Note that certain breeds of dog may not enter the Netherlands.
+When shipping pets, expats should ensure all the required documentation, including a pet passport or an authorised veterinary certificate translated into Dutch, is in order and that vaccinations and microchip insertion have been carried out.

 ►Read Moving to the Netherlands for more information